CRC1415/nomad-docs/docs/tutorial/NOMAD_ELN.md

-# Using NOMAD as an Electronic Lab Notebook
+# Using NOMAD as an electronic lab notebook

 In this tutorial, we will explore how to use NOMAD's Electronic Lab Notebook (ELN) functionality to record experiments effectively.
 You will learn how to create entries for substances and instruments, record samples along with their processing conditions, and the various measurements that make up your experiments.
 We will also cover NOMAD's built-in ELN templates, which help structure and interlink different aspects of an experiment, providing a clear, visual overview of the entire workflow.